Managing Early Payment Incentives and Supplier Savings in Financial Reporting

 A. Income Statement

-- Cash and settlement discounts received increase net profit.
+- Cash and settlement discounts received increase income and improve profitability.

 B. Balance Sheet

-- Cash discounts reduce accounts receivable (for sellers) and accounts payable (for buyers).
+- Cash discounts affect accounts receivable (for sellers) and accounts payable (for buyers) by reducing their carrying values.

 C. Cash Flow Statement

-- Cash discounts improve liquidity by encouraging early payments.
+- Cash discounts enhance liquidity by encouraging quicker inflows from customers.

 7. Advantages and Disadvantages of Using Discounts